binarynonsense/comic-book-reader/docs/README.en.md

 ## Features:

-- Windows & Linux versions.
+- Windows & Linux versions
 - Compatible file formats:

   - Comic books:
-    - CBZ, CBR, CB7, PDF and EPUB<sup>[1]</sup>.
+    - CBZ, CBR, CB7, PDF and EPUB<sup>[1]</sup>
   - Image files:
-    - JPG, PNG, WebP and AVIF.
+    - JPG, PNG, WebP and AVIF
   - Ebooks:
-    - PDF and EPUB<sup>[2]</sup>.
+    - PDF and EPUB<sup>[2]</sup>

   Including password protected PDF, CBZ (AES encryption not supported), CB7 and CBR files.

-- Windowed (simple UI) and full-screen (no UI) modes.
+- Windowed (simple UI) and full-screen (no UI) modes
-- 'Fit to width', 'fit to height' and a customizable 'scale to height' page views.
+- 'Fit to width', 'fit to height' and a customizable 'scale to height' page views
-- Page rotation.
+- Page rotation
 - UI available in:
-  - English, Spanish, Russian, German and Arabic.
+  - English, Spanish, Russian, German and Arabic
 - Automatically restores the previous session's last opened book and page, and remembers the last books' page positions.
-- Portable mode (by creating a file named portable.txt in the same folder as the executable).
+- Portable mode (by creating a file named portable.txt in the same folder as the executable)
 - ComicInfo.xml editor:
   - View the metadata stored in ComicInfo.xml files inside CBR, CBZ and CB7 comic books.
   - Create and/or modify the metadata stored in ComicInfo.xml files inside unencrypted CBR<sup>[3]</sup>, CBZ and CB7 comic books.